 Overnight in Sulaymaniyah.

-We again hit the road, this time back to Erbil, but instead of taking the short cut we head via recently liberated Kirkuk.
-We will not stop in the town proper, but will instead do a driving tour of the city.
+We again hit the road, this time back to Erbil, but instead of taking the short cut we take the long scenic way and stop in a few villages, amongst which we can visit ruins of a caravan-serail.

 We then complete the scenic two-hour drive back to Erbil, again, stopping for refreshments and photos along the way.